mattallenn/quartz-site/content/index.md

 Hello!
 I'm Matt, a Computer Science student at Purdue University.

-This website is meant to be multipurpose--a portfolio, a wiki, and a home for anything else I want to publish.
+This website is meant to be multipurpose--a portfolio, a wiki, a [Resume](Resume.md) and a home for anything else I want to publish.

+**Note: this website is NOT complete, some links don't work.
+I'm actively fixing this.**
 ## [Projects](Projects.md)

 [Passman](passman.md) is a command-line based password manager with encryption, cloud syncing, and more!

-[cspeed](cspeed.md) is a simple, fast, lightweight typing speed game written in C.

-[VimScode](VimScode.md) is a NeoVim plugin that helps open VSCode for faster debugging.
+[cspeed](cspeed.md) is a simple, fast, lightweight typing speed game written in C. mdVimScode](VimScode.md) is a NeoVim plugin that helps open VSCode for faster debugging.

 ## Interests